abdullah1772/Eid-Crescent/README.md

 3. Look out for the golden crescent moon!
 4. Once your telescope lens crosses over the moon, you win the game.

-## 🛠️ Installation & Setup

-Because this game relies on the HTML5 Canvas API to load image assets, running the `index.html` file directly from your file system (using the `file://` protocol) might cause CORS (Cross-Origin Resource Sharing) security errors in some modern browsers.

-To run this project locally:

-**Option 1: Using VS Code Live Server (Recommended)**
-1. Open the project folder in Visual Studio Code.
-2. Install the "Live Server" extension.
-3. Right-click on `index.html` and select **"Open with Live Server"**.

-**Option 2: Using Python**
-1. Open your terminal or command prompt.
-2. Navigate to the project directory.
-3. Run a local HTTP server:
-   * Python 3.x: `python -m http.server 8000`
-   * Python 2.x: `python -m SimpleHTTPServer 8000`
-4. Open your browser and go to `http://localhost:8000`.

 ## 🤝 Contributing

 Feel free to fork this project, submit pull requests, or send suggestions to make the universe even more exciting (e.g., adding shooting stars, sound effects, or varying telescope sizes!).